maurock/awesome_resources/README.md

 # Awesome resources
 This is my not-exhaustive collection of the best resources on Machine learning I have encountered so far.
 I will try to update this constantly.
 Suggestions are very much appreciated!
-But first.. since awesome resources require an equally-awesome image, here's the largest NASA Hubble Space Telescope image ever assembled, representing a bird's-eye view of a portion of the Andromeda galaxy (M31)
+But first.. since awesome resources require an equally-awesome image, here's the largest NASA Hubble Space Telescope image ever assembled as 2020, representing a bird's-eye view of a portion of the Andromeda galaxy (M31)

 ![M31 (3)](https://user-images.githubusercontent.com/30290271/101808498-b06a2e00-3b16-11eb-993f-b858619eac5c.png)
 *Portion of the Andromeda galaxy (M31).
 We are looking at over 100 million stars in a 61,000-light-year-long stretch of the galaxy's disk, 2 million light-years away from us.* ([source](https://hubblesite.org/contents/media/images/2015/02/3476-Image.html?Type=01-hubble-favorites&Topic=105-galaxies))